Trading Fees

 - The trade result and fee records are stored for reconciliation and analytics.

-This means a community or project integration can be tracked as the source of trading activity.
-It does not mean every channel or widget automatically has a live payout rail.
+This means a source or integration can be tracked as the origin of trading activity.
+It does not mean every source automatically has a live payout rail.

 Safe way to think about it:

-- Channel/widget fee-share is tied to activity attribution and configuration.
+- Signal Source attribution is tied to activity attribution and configuration.

 - It is separate from referral codes.